Green-Software-Foundation/if-plugins/src/lib/e-mem/README.md

 # E-MEM (energy due to memory)

-`e-mem` simply multiples the amount of memory being used by a coefficient (0.38 kWh/GB) to yield `energy-memory`.
+`e-mem` simply multiples the amount of memory being used by a energy-per-gb (0.38 kWh/GB) to yield `energy-memory`.

 ## Parameters

-### Model config
+### Plugin config

 Not Needed

 ### Inputs

-- `mem-util`: percentage of the total available memory being used in the input period
+- `memory/utilization`: percentage of the total available memory being used in the input period
-- `total-memoryGB`: the total amount of memory available, in GB
+- `memory/capacity`: the total amount of memory available, in GB

 optional:

-- `coefficient`: a coefficient for energy in kWh per GB.
+- `energy-per-gb`: a coefficient for energy in kWh per GB.
 If not provided, defaults to 0.38.

 ## Returns